 Our American diets tend to be far too light on fiber, but by adding in pumpkin you can easily increase the amount of fiber you’re eating.
-Pumpkin is relatively low in calories, so it’s great to snack on when you are hungry.
-Not only does fiber help you feel full for longer periods of time, but it also aids in digestion and helps keep you regular.
+Pumpkin is relatively low in calories, therefore it’s great to snack on when you are hungry.
+Not only does fiber help you feel full for longer periods of time, even more it aids in digestion and helps keep you regular.

 According to Medical News Today, in one serving of fresh cooked pumpkin, you’ll get 3g of fiber and 7g in canned pumpkin!
 Canned pumpkin is an easy option to prepare.
-You just need ot make sure it’s pumpkin puree and not pumpkin pie filling, which has added sugars.
+However, you just need to make sure it’s pumpkin puree and not pumpkin pie filling, which has added sugars.

 Versatile and Easy to Use in these Healthy Pumpkin Recipes

 Adding healthy pumpkin recipes to your weekly menu doesn’t mean the meal has to be complicated.
 Pumpkin can be incorporated into any meal, including dessert, without guilt!
-With a few substitutions and recipe modifications, you can still have your pumpkin pie and enjoy it too!
-Pumpkin can also be eaten in seed form, as a puree, as a pasta addition, in stir-frys – the options are limitless!
+As a result of making a few substitutions or recipe modifications, you can still have your pumpkin pie and enjoy it too!
+Pumpkin can also be eaten in seed form, as a puree, as a pasta addition, in stir-fry – the options are limitless!